From the Book:

 Patterns of Behavior

 The following terms relate to experiences that people have in relationships with narcissists.
 I am not a mental health professional.
-I am not diagnosing nor am I dispensing advice.
+I am not diagnosing, nor am I dispensing advice.
 These give only brief (not definitive) descriptions of patterns of behaviors commonly exhibited by narcissists.
-Yet I hope and believe you will find them useful.
+Yet I hope and believe you will find them helpful.
 Click on the underlined terms for a more extensive (video) explanation from a clinical expert on narcissism: Dr. Ramani Durvasula.

 Mirroring - is when the narcissist mimics who you are.
 They want to know every single thing about you.
-They appear to have all of the same interests as you.
+They may appear to have many of the same interests as you.
 Their deep interest makes you feel like the most special person in the world.
 Because they appear so interested, you may ascribe altruistic qualities to them and quickly feel comfortable sharing your deepest secrets, fears, and perhaps past traumas.
 This is how the narcissist learns to mimic you.
 It is also how they learn your buttons, how to push them, and how to manipulate you.

 Devaluation - is when a narcissist puts you down.
 They may use something painful or embarrassing that you shared with them in confidence to hurt you and make you feel bad.
 They may tell you that you are the abusive one.
-They may tell you that you or things that are of interest to you are worthless.
+They may tell you that you or things that interest you are worthless.
 Devaluation is a way of making you feel worthless, empty, and ashamed.
 It creates an emotional

 dependence on them for your sense of self-worth.

 Gaslighting - is a way of making you believe that what you know or have experienced isn’t real, true, or accurate.
-This can occur in many ways but is not limited to telling you that what you saw or heard didn’t happen, telling you you’re too sensitive, telling you that you’re not remembering things correctly, or blaming you for having hurt feelings when they actually did something hurtful.
-They may say “sorry your feelings are hurt”.
+This can occur in many ways but is not limited to telling you that what you saw or heard didn’t happen, telling you you’re too sensitive, telling you that you’re not remembering things correctly, or blaming you for having hurt feelings when they did something hurtful.
+They may say, “Sorry your feelings are hurt”.
 They may blame you for their reaction.
 They may repeatedly call you crazy.

 Hoovering - is the process of sucking you back in after they have discarded you or you have left them.
-Oftentimes they act as if nothing ever happened.
-They use your birthday or a holiday to “reach out” (my ex actually used the full moon).
+Oftentimes, they act as if nothing ever happened.
+They use your birthday or a holiday to “reach out” (my ex used the full moon).
 They may bring up the kids, even if they have no real relationship with your kids.
 They could invite you somewhere that you enjoy going to.
 They might send an “accidental” text.

 Trauma bonding - is the process of creating a strong emotional bond through shared painful experiences, be it physical or emotional pain.
 Trauma bonding makes it feel impossible for you to walk away from the narcissist.
-You “walk on eggshells” trying to please them and just to get the slightest bit of affection or kindness.
+You “walk on eggshells” trying to please them just to get the slightest bit of affection or kindness.
 Trauma bonding also has the effect of making the victim lie to their loved ones about the abuse and even defend their abuser.
 Trauma bonding can make you feel as if you’re addicted to the narcissist.
 This in effect makes it feel impossible to leave a narcissist.

 Future Faking - is how narcissists lead you to believe that everything will be better in the future.
-They may talk about future hopes and dreams together without any specific plans to make them happen or they may speak of a plan that never comes to fruition.
+They may talk about future hopes and dreams together without any specific plans to make them happen, or they may speak of a plan that never comes to fruition.
 This could go on for years.
-It may come in the form of a promise for the future or just alluding to it so that they can say they never agreed to or promised you anything.
+It may come in the form of a promise for the future or alluding to it so they can say they never agreed to or promised you anything.

 Projection

-- is when a narcissist accuses you of or criticizes you for doing something that they are doing; for example, lying or cheating.
+- is when a narcissist accuses you of or criticizes you for doing something that they are doing, for example, lying or cheating.

 Resources